Imranonline/ado-help/README.md

-# Hand book for Azure DevOps Board Training
+# Hand book for Azure DevOps Board Trainings

 This guide will help you during the training to understand how a task has been executed in the exercise section.